 Historical records show that Julius Caesar was born through that procedure, hence the name.

-The inicision is to be performed transversally in the lower abdomen.
+The incision is to be performed transversally in the lower abdomen.
 It is an horizontal section just below the pubic bones, so that it is as aesthetic for the mother as possible despite the technical difficulty.
 This incision is known as bikini cut.
 It can also be made vertically, i.e. zip-like; but it is not as aesthetically pleasant as the former.

 Today’s surgery has experienced great developments and changes, and the process may last just 15 to 20 minutes approximately, including the placenta extraction through the same incision.

-The relative safety of this intervention has made us forget about its risks, increasing the number of caesarean births up to an average of 20%, way above the recommedations given by the World Health Organisation (WHO).
+The relative safety of this intervention has made us forget about its risks, increasing the number of caesarean births up to an average of 20%, way above the recommendations given by the World Health Organisation (WHO).